Chinese orchestra: Percussion

-Bangu (板鼓)
+Bangu

-The bangu (ban, lit. flat board; gu, lit. drum) is also commonly called jing bangu (京板鼓) (jing means Beijing opera) and danpi (single drumhead).
+The bangu (ban, lit. flat board; gu, lit. drum) is also commonly called jing bangu (jing means Beijing opera) and danpi (single drumhead).
 The drum frame is constructed of thick wedges of hardwood glued together in a circle, wrapped with a metal band.
 Its body is bell-mouthed in shape, which opens at the bottom.
 Its top surface (about 25 cm), covered with a piece of pig or cow hide, has a small convex central circular opening (about 5 or 6 cm in diameter), which is called the guxin (lit. drum heart, which is the middle of the drum), the actual sounding position.
 The player strikes on this central area with a pair of bamboo sticks.
 The use of normal sticks would cause the pain of hand and the bamboos sticks used are also not commonly used.

 The type used for Beijing opera and other northern Chinese musical dramas, with a smaller central striking area, has a relatively solid tone quality.
 In the southern gong and drum ensemble, the bangu has a larger striking area, rendering a looser and softer tone.
 The southern type can be used for solos with a variety of techniques and rhythms.
 The jing bangu is the lead instrument in the Beijing opera.

-Bo (钹)
+Bo

 The bo (bronze cymbals) were frequently used in Sui and Tang dynasties (AD 581–907) with varying designs.
 Now it is commonly made of high-tin bronze.

 The performer strikes the cymbals together.
 The most common type now is the jingbo (the prefix jing referring to Beijing, the prefix used to define the instruments in the Beijing opera).
 This type is clear and forceful in tone quality.
-It is also used in other regional opera genres and ensembles, and is one of the four major instruments (drum, large and small gongs and cymbals) in the jubilant luogu (锣鼓) (gong and drum) music.
+It is also used in other regional opera genres and ensembles, and is one of the four major instruments (drum, large and small gongs and cymbals) in the jubilant luogu (gong and drum) music.
 In local operas, the luogu ensemble often accompanies acrobatic fighting.